-With more accountancy businesses having to work remotely due to the ongoing pandemic restrictions, cyber security and system security should really be at the top of every accountancy firm’s agenda.
-It is not just large firms which are targeted by the cyber criminals, but rather smaller firms with larger gaps and more weaknesses in their cyber security systems.
+With more accountancy businesses having to work remotely due to the ongoing pandemic restrictions, cybersecurity and system security should be at the top of every accountancy firm’s agenda.
+It is not just large firms which are targeted by cybercriminals, but rather smaller firms with larger gaps and more weaknesses in their cyber security systems.

 However, through careful planning, and by putting robust measures in place, you are able to protect your clients’ data, your company’s reputation and remain legally compliant.